rhemaboyo/podcloud/docs/README.md

 ## Minimum Viable Product

-PodCloud is a podcast streaming platform inspired by SoundCloud inspired by Evernote built using Ruby on Rails and React/Redux.
+PodCloud is a podcast streaming platform inspired by SoundCloud, built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login